Monday, July 28, 2014

 because you don't see the results you think are right and just.
 However, have you ever thought about what goes on behind the scenes that you aren't even aware?
 God is at work all the time in our lives.
 He sees and uses his power as he sees fit.
 Pray believing that there is nothing impossible for him.
 That doesn't mean he will do ask you ask.
 He may have something else in mind that fits within his perfect will and will bring more glory to him than you could imagine.

-I'll close with the words from the hymn, "O God, Thou Bottomless Abyss" by John Wesley.
+I'll close with the words from the hymn, "O God, Thou Bottomless Abyss" by John Wesley."High is thy power above all height,

 Whate'er Thy will decrees is done;